Last Updated on January 23, 2020 by Nicole

 Montenegro is on the Adriatic Sea in Central Europe more commonly referred to as the Balkans.
 Montenegro used to be a part of Yugoslavia.
 However, in the 1990s, Yugoslavia collapsed.
 From there, six countries emerged – Serbia, Croatia, Bosnia-Herzegovina, Macedonia, Slovenia, and Montenegro.

-Montenegro is a small country.
-It has an area of 13,812 square kilometres and a population of 640,000 people.
+Montenegro is a small country with an area of 13,812 square kilometres and a population of 640,000 people.
 It is filled with rugged mountains, medieval villages and small strips of beaches along the Adriatic.

 There are two International airports serving Montenegro.
-One is in Podogorica, the capital, about a 1 1/2 hour drive from Kotor.
-The other is in Tivat, a 20 minute drive to Kotor.
-As I will discuss later in this blog, traffic in and around the coast can be horrible.
+One is in Podogorica, the capital, about a 1 1/2 hour drive from Kotor Montenegro.
+The other is in Tivat, a 20 minute drive to Kotor Montenegro.
+As I will discuss later in this blog, there are hardly any major roads and traffic in and around the coast can be horrible.
 Accordingly, I would strongly recommend that you try and coordinate flights and accommodation that best minimizes your transfer time to and from the airports.

 Kotor Old Town

 Kotor old town is a beautiful medieval city built between the 12th and 14th centuries and completely surrounded by fortified walls.
 It is a UNESCO World Heritage site that is filled with winding cobblestone paths, medieval architecture and historic monuments.
 Hotels, restaurants and stores are scattered throughout the city within the medieval architecture.
 It is a pedestrian only zone.